 - The expense of modifying your home or vehicle to simplify coping with any permanent disability.

-- The cost of a fulltime carer.
+- The cost of a full-time carer.

 - Rehabilitation costs including surgery or regular physiotherapy.